makeusabrew/horde/README.md

 Because running large integration suites in parallel - in *my* experience at least - can yield **huge** speed increases.
-A sample suite of 1,062 tests which previously took 9 minutes 20 seconds to run now executes in 1 minute 21 seconds - over **85%** faster.
+A sample suite of 1,062 tests which previously took around 9 minutes 20 seconds to run now executes at best in 1 minute 21 seconds - over **85%** faster.

 ## Getting started